 Colorado College Physics and Environmental Science Departments

-With generous support from the National Ocean and Atmospheric Administration (NOAA) and the Washington State Department of Fish and Wildlife (WDFW).
+The Network was expanded from 2006-2012 with generous support from the National Ocean and Atmospheric Administration (NOAA).
+Other major funding has come from the Washington State Department of Fish and Wildlife (WDFW), Beam Reach, and Cornell University (Chuck Greene).
+We are working to diversify our sources of support and build resiliency into the network.
 If you would like to contribute financially, please consider making a donation:

 To listen to these links, you must be able to receive ShoutCast streams. iTunes

 will do the job (on Mac or Windows computers) for free, though you may need to copy the link and paste it in

 "Open Audio Stream" under the "Advanced" menu.
 Another Windows solution is the free